Komolafe scores late, leads Northwestern to 22-21 win over Penn State

 The Wildcats, who hadn’t won in Beaver Stadium since 2014, took the lead for good with 4:51 when Komolafe bulled his way through Penn State’s defense to cap a 75-yard drive late in the fourth quarter.

+Allar finished 13 for 20 for 137 yards passing and added 25 yards rushing and a touchdown.

-Allar, Nicholas Singleton and Kaytron Allen ran for touchdowns for the Nittany Lions (3-3, 0-3) who lost their third straight.
-It was the fifth time a James Franklin coached Penn State team has lost at least three consecutive games in a season.
+Allar, Nicholas Singleton and Kaytron Allen ran for touchdowns for the Nittany Lions (3-3, 0-3), who lost their third straight.
+It was the fifth time a Franklin coached Penn State team has lost at least three consecutive games in a season.

+“I take full responsibility for all of it,” Franklin said.
+“I hired all the staff, I recruited all the players.
+I believe in all of them.
+But we’re not getting it done right now.”

 The Nittany Lions, who committed six penalties for 71 yards in the first half, could never get out of their way.
 Meanwhile, the Wildcats played steady, almost mistake-free football in front of a flat Penn State crowd that chanted “Fire James Franklin!” early.